rustyconover/nyiso-electricity-models/readme.md

 The models included are:

 - Electricity demand for each NYISO zone.
-- Wind power generation (coming soon)
+- Wind power generation
-- Solar power generation (coming soon)
+- Solar power generation

 The models make forecasts at the ~1 minute, 5 minutes, 15 minutes and 1 hour ahead of time horizons.
 Each model produces 225 guesses